Welcome to Wea Ridge Middle School

 Staff members also recognize positive student accomplishments in a variety of individual, grade level, and school level fashions.
 Incentive field trips and activities are held throughout the school year for students attaining specified criteria in their academic classes as well as behavior.

 Wea Ridge Middle School actively participates in Positive Behavior Supports and Interventions (PBIS) efforts.
 These activities place a focus on the school's two main expectations: "Treat People Right" and "Do the Right Thing".
+Students are rewarded when they are "caught" doing something well or being considerate of others.
+Students are rewarded on a weekly basis for the positive behavior at WRM.

 - Wea Ridge Middle School will encourage and support teachers wishing to attend professional conferences sponsored by Wabash Valley Education Center, the Indiana Department of Education, and content area professional organizations throughout the school year and during the summer months.